 (B) The state board of career colleges and schools shall collect payments on behalf of the student tuition recovery authority pursuant to the payment schedule identified in section 3332.085 of the Revised Code.
 Checks shall be made payable to the student tuition recovery fund and sent to the executive director of the state board of career colleges and schools, who will promptly forward all receipts to the treasurer of state.
 New schools and schools changing ownership must submit their student tuition recovery fund fees with their new school or change of ownership application that is submitted to the state board of career colleges and schools.
 All other registered schools shall be invoiced for their yearly fees and must submit their payments by August thirty-first.

-(1) In calculating the previous fiscal year's gross tuition income, Ohio schools must include all tuition receipts, whether or not the students were residents of Ohio.
+(1) In calculating the previous fiscal year's gross tuition income, Ohio schools must include all tuition receipts for approved programs, whether or not the students were residents of Ohio.

 (2) Out-of-state schools must contribute based on the Ohio residents they enroll.